SITodorov/TheMaze/README.md

 # TheMaze
-A console command line game
+A command line game
+It is played in the console
+Instructions are displayed in game